 This release bundles all the rtl-sdr, gr-osmosdr, GNU Radio, libUSB, boost and Qt dependencies allowing it to work out of the box.
 Though feel free to contact me in case you encounter problems.
-It has been reported to run fine on Snow Leopard (10.6), OSX Lion (10.7) and OSX Mountain Lion (10.8).
+It has been reported to run fine on Snow Leopard (10.6), OS X Lion (10.7), OS X Mountain Lion (10.8) and OS X Mavericks (10.9).
 Sadly Leopard (10.5) isn’t supported due to Apple breaking binary compatibility on 64bit binaries for some reason.

 Download the ready to use DMG/APP here: